Particles and forces

 Classe Cloth

-The Cloth Class is very simpe, we need just a constructor wich instanciate a collection of particles with their constraints associated.
+The Cloth class is quite simple — it only requires a constructor that initializes a collection of particles along with their associated constraints.